 Been There Done That

 We've all felt it.
 The creativity and magic that inspired you to construct great marketing posts and campaigns seems to have run their course and now your brain is barren.
 So what now?
-My answer to coaching clients is to switch things up a bit and try some new things, then watch your analytics to see what's developing the highest reviews and build on them.
+My answer in coaching clients is to switch things up a bit and try some new things, then watch your analytics to see what's developing the highest reviews and build on those.

 Below are some ideas to get you started:

-Ask the experts.
 If you have a blog or regular newsletter/emailing, this fits in nicely.
 Create a set list of questions and contact leaders within your industry.
 This has a twofold advantage.
-Expert opinions brings high value and credibility and the people you write about are likely to share your article with their own viewers.
-Be sure to select folks with high volume followers.
+Expert opinions bring high value and credibility, and the people you write about are likely to share your article with their own viewers.
+Be sure to select folks with high volume followers and always give credit.

 Browse your competition or other businesses to see what they're doing.
 Look for ways to adapt the concepts to create your own content so it's original.
 And again, monitor your analytics.
 The bottom line is to be creative while staying true to your brand.